 Our passenger tester is certainly happy to go for a ride in the InStep Take 2, but she'll be feeling every bump in the road due to the trailer's small wheels and unpadded seating area.

 The passenger experience in the Take 2 is a mixed bag that did not score well.
-On the plus side, it has the widest seat out of all the trailers we tested, so passengers have plenty of lateral room.
+On the plus side, it has one of the widest seats out of our test group, so passengers have plenty of lateral room.
 The harness is five-point and easily adjustable so that kids will be strapped in snugly.
 Unfortunately, the harness and suspended seat are almost entirely unpadded, and with 16" wheels, it seemed like passengers felt every bump in the road, especially on uneven terrain.
 The fabric throughout the Take 2 seemed ill-fitted and saggy, including the fabric making up the trailer's floor.
 This made it difficult for passengers to find their footing as they climbed in and out of the trailer.

 Towing the Take 2 was fairly simple on smooth paved roads, but it was notably harder to tow on dirt, gravel and uneven pavement.